Massage: Etymology

-The word comes from the French massage 'friction of kneading', which, in turn, comes either from the Arabic word مَسَّ massa meaning 'to touch, feel'. or from the Portuguese amassar 'knead', from the Latin massa meaning 'mass, dough', from the Greek verb μάσσω (massō) 'to handle, touch, to work with the hands, to knead dough'.
+The word comes from the French massage 'friction of kneading', which, in turn, comes either from the Arabic word مَسَّ massa meaning 'to touch, feel', the Portuguese amassar 'knead', from the Latin massa meaning 'mass, dough', or the Greek verb μάσσω (massō) 'to handle, touch, to work with the hands, to knead dough'.

-By contrast, the ancient Greek word for massage was anatripsis and the Latin was frictio.
+The ancient Greek word for massage was anatripsis and the Latin was frictio.

 History

 Ancient times

-Archaeological evidence of massage has been found in many ancient civilizations including China, India, Japan, Korea, Egypt, Rome, Greece, and Mesopotamia.
+Archaeological evidence of massage has been found in many ancient civilizations including China, India, Japan, Egypt, Rome, Greece, and Mesopotamia.

-BC 2330: The Tomb of Akmanthor (also known as "The Tomb of the Physician") in Saqqara, Egypt, depicts two men having work done on their feet and hands, possibly massage.
+2330 BC: The Tomb of Akmanthor (also known as "The Tomb of the Physician") in Saqqara, Egypt, depicts two men having work done on their feet and hands, possibly depicting a massage.

-BC 2000: The word muššu'u ("massage") is written for the first time, and its use is described, in some Sumerian and Akkadian texts found at the beginning of the 21st century in ancient Mesopotamia.
+1363–912 BC: The word muššuʾu ("massage") is written for the first time on a Middle Assyrian tablet.
+Its use is described in a list of recipes concerning diseases of the foot.